There's a lot to think about when you're getting ready to leave on your big self-contained tour. Here are some odds and ends for you to contemplate.

 Want to get encouraging hand-written notes while on your self-contained bike tour?
 Before you leave your starting location, send friends and family copies of your itinerary with arrival dates penciled in for any mail stops.
 Encourage them to use the following format for addressing mail; it could mean the difference between a letter reaching you or not.

 Town, State, Zip

 Post offices will hold general delivery mail for two weeks and if you fill out a change-of-address form listing your next mail stop, will forward your mail for up to 30 days.

-Because of the upright positioning and the need to occasionally "hop" your front tire around in rough terrain, mountain-bike riding requires a bit more upper body strength than does road touring.
-You would be wise to include some upper-body work in your training program: push-ups, pull-ups, workouts on a rowing machine or with weights -- or anything else that gives your arms and upper torso a good workout.
+Because of the upright positioning and the need to occasionally "hop" your front tire around in rough terrain, bikepacking requires a bit more upper body strength than does road touring.
+You would be wise to include some upper-body work in your training program: push-ups, pull-ups, workouts on a rowing machine or with weights — or anything else that gives your arms and upper torso a good workout.

-Using side-pull, center-pull, or cantilever brakes is a matter of personal preference.
-Whichever style you use, a quality brake will have little "give" once the pads touch the rim.
-For more on this subject, go to: Give Me a Brake.
+Using side-pull, center-pull, cantilever, or disc brakes is a matter of personal preference.
+Whichever style you use, a quality brake will have little "give" once the pads touch the rim or rotor.

 Dropped handlebars, standard on touring bicycles, or upright handlebars with extensions on mountain and hybrid bikes, work well.
 The key is to have a variety of hand positions available to prevent pain or numbing of the hands.

 The best bicycle will fail if it is not properly assembled.
 Beware of "a good deal" through the mail or from anyone other than a reputable bike shop.
 Selecting a dealer who conscientiously assembles and guarantees the bicycles they sell is even more important than the name on the bike.